Careers

 • Must be able to attend periodic in-state and out of state, multi-day trainings and conferences with reasonable accommodation.

-• Must be able to constantly operate standard office machines, and constantly communicate with internal staff as well as external partners remotely.
+• Must be able to constantly operate standard office machines and constantly communicate with internal staff as well as external partners remotely.

 • Must be able to frequently remain in a stationary position as well as move about in the course of general duties.

-• Must be authorized to work in the U.S.
+• Must be authorized to work in the U.S. through September 30, 2026.

 • Will work in usual office working conditions where noise level in the work area is typical of most office environments with telephones, personal interruptions, and background noises.